caiorss/Functional-Programming/haskell/Functions.md

 Xi+1 = g(Xi)
 ```

-The magnitude of the derivative of g must be smaller than 1 to the method work.
+The magnitude of the derivative of g must be smaller than 1 for the method to work.

 ```
 sqrt(a) --> f(x) = x^2 - a = 0